Tag Archives: dc

 Library Book Review: Snow Storm in August, By Jefferson Morley

 DCPL had several different editions of this book.
 It has excellent and extensive work documenting the circumstances surrounding the Snow Riots in DC.
-Read for my book: Stayed on Freedom’s Call.
+The article on the riots starts in the third column from the left, about mid-page: snow_riot_newpaper Read for research while writing my book Stayed on Freedom’s Call.
+I wrote that book after creating tours, for which I then started a tour guiding company, as a means of educating in the District:StayedOnFreedomsCallGoodReads:

 Snow, the almost unrelated star of the event, was in the habit of placing very attention-getting, and mouth-watering ads to beverly_snow_dni_washington_dc_oct15_1833_p2._-_2 attract customers, and was a manumitted former slave who’d established a very successful Epicurean Eatery in DC, beverly_snow27s_epicurean_eating_house described in Morley’s excellent book, which I got from the DC Public Library.